trifon-git/AAU_BDS24_1stSemester_FinalProject/README.md

 ---

 ## **[STEP1_MidStep1] - Merging Listings with HTML Links**
-- This notebook **merges job listing files** generated in STEP 1.
+- This notebook **merges job listing files** generated in previous versions of the code.
-- It consolidates data from multiple files into a single output directory for easier downstream processing.

 ---